ACTIVE CUSTOMERS

 Lastly, we have the Inverted Duchess Pleat

-The last pleat next to the two prong style is called the Inverted Duchess Pleat, which isn't used quite as often as the previous four pleats mentioned, but is a really beautiful look!
-Don't hesitate to try a new pleat style you've never used before!
+The last pleat style next to the two prong pleat style is called the Inverted Duchess Pleat, which isn't used quite as often as the previous four pleat styles mentioned, but, have very beautiful look!

 Moving along to the second pleat sample in our set...